-Reflective of the decision and conditions of the NRPP, this PP aims to enable the creation of 4x lots, 3x of which are specifically large, residential lots with a minimum lot size of 10,000m2, and a residue lot of the remaining 5.87ha of land, which is intended to be primarily used for conservation purposes.
+Reflective of the decision and conditions of the NRPP and the Gateway Determination, this PP aims to enable the creation of 4x lots, 3x of which are specifically large, residential lots with a minimum lot size of 1.3ha, and a residue lot of the remaining land, which is intended to be primarily used for conservation purposes.
+The development will be undertaken under the Community Land Development Act 2021 and the non-residential lot will be managed as Community Land in accordance with an Environmental Management Plan.